cables-gl/cables_docs/md/5_writing_ops/patchingops/subpatchops.md

 ![Button](img/subpatchop.png)

 you can create new ops from existing ops.
 We call those subpatch ops.
-You can recognize them by their border. for example: [ComposingGridOverlay](/op/Ops.Gl.Meshes.ComposingGridOverlay)
+You can recognize them by the border around the op.

 there are multiple ways to patch ops. you can use the "Patch a new op" item in the menu, or select multiple ops and find a button in the right panel to create an op from the selection.